microsoft/vscode-docs/docs/getstarted/settings.md

   "markdown.preview.doubleClickToSwitchToEditor": true,

   // Controls the font family used in the markdown preview.
-  "markdown.preview.fontFamily": "-apple-system, BlinkMacSystemFont, 'Segoe WPC', 'Segoe UI', 'HelveticaNeue-Light', 'Ubuntu', 'Droid Sans', sans-serif",
+  "markdown.preview.fontFamily": "-apple-system, BlinkMacSystemFont, 'Segoe WPC', 'Segoe UI', 'Ubuntu', 'Droid Sans', sans-serif",

   // Controls the font size in pixels used in the markdown preview.
   "markdown.preview.fontSize": 14,